 Christine summed things up nicely with a quote.
 “I don't know if solo travel mends the heart so much as it puts the heartbreak back into perspective.
 In the words of poet Lang Leav, “it was just an ending they tell me, not the end.”
 I believe that is true.”

-I’m giving Beth the last word on the subject of solo travel to cope with loss.
+I’m giving Beth the last word on the subject of solo travel for healing from loss.
 “I solo travelled after a 7-year relationship broke up and after my father died.
 Both times, I was able to gain a level of self-reliance and even peace that I was unable to gain at home.
 Solo travel, when undertaken to deal with a horrible event, gives you the freedom to deal with things without outside influence.
 You can grieve at your own pace and make peace with your new reality at your leisure.”